josephsmithberger/XogotDocs/Documentation.docc/Manual/rendering/jitter_stutter.md

 project settings to a slightly lower value than your monitor's maximum refresh rate as per this page.
-For example, on a 144 Hz monitor, you can set the project's framerate cap to
-141. This may be counterintuitive at first, but capping the FPS below the maximum refresh rate range ensures that the OS never has to wait for vertical blanking to finish.
+For example, on a 144 Hz monitor, you can set the project's framerate cap to `141`.
+This may be counterintuitive at first, but capping the FPS below the maximum refresh rate range ensures that the OS never has to wait for vertical blanking to finish.
 This leads to similar input lag as V-Sync disabled with the same framerate cap (usually less than 1 ms greater), but without any tearing.

-This can be done by changing the **Application > Run > Max FPS** project setting or assigning Engine.max_fps at runtime in a script.
+This can be done by changing the **Application > Run > Max FPS** project setting or assigning `Engine.max_fps` at runtime in a script.

 On some platforms, you can also opt into a low-latency mode in the graphics driver options (such as the NVIDIA Control Panel on Windows).
 The **Ultra**